NyoroGiraffe/Experi-City/06_Actions/CIF.md

 The purpose of Collective Intent Formation is to transform diverse Community Intents into a Collective Intent that best supports the long-term cultivation of Narrative Happiness.

-The objective is not to determine who is right, nor to maximize the number of supporters for a particular proposal.
+The objective is NOT to determine who is right, nor to maximize the number of supporters for a particular proposal.

 Instead, the Engine seeks to: